Skip to content

 is an associate at Lenczner Slaght.

 Sam has experience in a variety of disciplines, including professional liability, construction and commercial matters.
-Sam also has experience working on motions, trials and arbitrations in both in-person and virtual contexts.
+She represents large infrastructure constructors and owners, technology companies, banks and regulated professionals.

 • High Time for Shorter Trials